Publication

 Under the INFORM Consumers Act, subject to data security requirements, online marketplaces must collect and verify identification and bank account information for “High-Volume Sellers”—defined as sellers who complete at least 200 discrete transactions collectively amounting to $5,000 or more in sales through the marketplace over a twelve-month period.
 High-Volume Sellers must annually recertify their information to the marketplaces.
 Online marketplaces are required to suspend any High-Volume Seller who fails to comply with the Act’s information and certification requirements within ten days of the marketplace’s request.
 For sellers with $20,000 or more in annual revenue from sales on a particular online marketplace, that marketplace must also disclose the identification information either on the seller’s product listing page(s) via hyperlink or directly to a consumer following purchase from the seller.
 While the Act does not provide for a private right of enforcement, it requires that online marketplaces feature a “clear and conspicuous” consumer reporting mechanism for all High-Volume Sellers.
 The requirements of the INFORM Consumers Act go into effect June 27, 2023, and online marketplaces must implement the required policies and procedures by that date.

 The INFORM Consumers Act was brought about in large part through lobbying efforts of the International Anti-Counterfeiting Coalition (IACC).
 Neal, Gerber & Eisenberg is a long-time member of and contributor to this organization, and shares in the organization’s mission to protect consumers and brand owners from counterfeit goods.
-Should you have any questions regarding the impact of the INFORM Consumers Act on your brand or business, or any compliance obligations it creates, please reach out to Mike R. Turner, Lee Barrington Stark, or your NGE attorney.

 The content above is based on information current at the time of its publication and may not reflect the most recent developments or guidance.
 Please note that this publication should not be construed as legal advice or a legal opinion on any specific acts or circumstances.
 The contents of this publication are intended solely for general purposes, and you are urged to consult a lawyer concerning your own situation and any specific legal questions you may have.